genossen/uwu.el/README.md

 Version 3.

-_Version 3 is currently under development, as of 2023-10-24._

 By: ~vidak

-=> mailto:vidak@riseup.net vidak@riseup.net
+(mailto:vidak@riseup.net)[vidak@riseup.net]

 # DESCRIPTION

 This is a virtual pet for GNU Emacs.
 You can feed, clean, and play with your pet.
-There are, in all, 39 different 'evolutions' of pet.
+There are, in all, 10 different 'evolutions' of pet.

 Looking after your pet well will make it live longer, and allow you to evolve into a final 'secret' pet species.

+This time around, the care that you put into looking after your pet determines whether it becomes 'chaotic' or 'lawful'.

 # LICENCE